-May cause severe skin irritation with redness, pain, an itching or burning feeling, and swelling of the skin.
+May cause skin irritation with redness, an itching or burning feeling, and swelling of the skin.
+May cause contact dermatitis, with symptoms that may include (but are not limited to) reddening, irritation and rash.
 More severe effects, including chemical (alkali) burns and skin ulcers may occur.
-Dusts from hardened product may be irritating and cause dermatitis after prolonged or repeated exposure.
+Dusts from hardened product may be irritating.

-Ingestion
+Ingestion: